hogantan/DJIAAPP/README.md

 [Command Listener button](#video-activity) allows for toggling between Free and Chase Mode at any point.
 That is, drone can be forcefully switch to Chase / Free Mode when executing a mission by hitting the button.

-Also, switching to Free Mode ensures that Drone is no longer listening to commands or executing a mission and will stop its current position.
+Also, switching to Free Mode ensures that the drone is no longer listening to commands or executing a mission and will stop its current position.
 Free Mode is more of a safe way to 'pull the plug' on the drone's movement.

 ### c.
 Live Streaming
 This section explains the various logic in the `LiveStreamHandler` class.